Kewemit/CyberSecurity-AIO/Docker Deepened.md

 * For more advanced users, there are tools to **adjust kernel capabilities and set restart policies**.
 Whether you’re using **[[#Docker CLI|command line]] flags** or [[#Docker compose]], these options help ensure your containers run smoothly and consistently, no matter where they’re deployed.
 # Container Security
+Container security encompasses a broad set of practices and tools aimed at **protecting containerized applications from development** through **deployment** and **runtime**.
+**It involves:**
+* Securing the container image.
+* Ensuring that only trusted and non-vulnerable code is used.
+* Implementing strong access controls for container environments.
+* Configuring containers to follow the principle of least privilege.
+**Additionally:**
+* It includes monitoring for unexpected behaviour,
+* Protecting communication between containers,
+* Maintaining the host environment’s security.
+Effective container security integrates seamlessly into **DevSecOps** workflows to provide continuous visibility and protection across the container lifecycle without disrupting development speed or agility.

 ## Runtime Security
+Runtime security in Docker focuses on **ensuring the safety and integrity of containers during their execution, safeguarding against vulnerabilities and malicious activities** that could arise while the containerized application is running.

+This involves **monitoring** container behaviour for anomalies, implementing access controls to limit permissions, and employing tools to detect and respond to suspicious activity in real time.

+**Effective runtime security** also ensures that **only verified images are deployed** and continuously audits the system to **maintain compliance**, thereby providing a robust defence layer to prevent exploits and maintain the desired security posture throughout the container lifecycle.
 ## Image Security
+Image security is a crucial aspect of deploying Docker containers in your environment.
+Ensuring the images you use are:
+* Secure,
+* Up to date,
+* and free of vulnerabilities
+is essential.

+When pulling images from public repositories, always use **trusted**, **official images** as a starting point for your containerized applications.
+Official images are **vetted by Docker** and are regularly updated with security fixes.
+You can find these images on the [Docker Hub](https://hub.docker.com/) or other trusted registries.
 # Docker CLI
+The ``Docker Command Line Interface`` (**CLI**) is a powerful tool used to interact with the Docker engine, enabling developers and operators to build, manage, and troubleshoot containers and related resources.

+The **Docker CLI** provides control over all aspects of Docker, including:
+* Creating and managing containers (`docker run`, `docker stop`)
+* Building images (`docker build`)
+* Managing networks (`docker network`)
+* Handling storage (`docker volume`)
+* Inspecting system status (`docker ps`, `docker info`)

+Its intuitive syntax and flexibility allow users to:
+* Automate complex workflows
+* Streamline development processes
+* Maintain containerized applications with ease
+All of the above play a part in making it a foundational utility for Docker management and orchestration.
 ## Images
+Docker images are **lightweight**, **standalone**, and **executable software packages** that include everything needed to run a piece of software, such as the application code, runtime, libraries, and system tools.

+Images serve as the **blueprint** for creating containers and are built in layers, where each layer represents a file system change, allowing for efficient storage and distribution.

+**Docker images** can be stored in and pulled from container registries like  [Docker Hub](https://hub.docker.com/), enabling developers to share, deploy, and version their applications consistently across different environments, ensuring reproducibility and simplifying the process of managing dependencies.
 ## Containers
+Containers are **isolated**, **lightweight environments** that run applications using a **shared operating system kernel**, ensuring consistency and portability across different computing environments.

+Containers encapsulate everything needed to run an application, such as **code**, **dependencies**, and **configurations**, making it easy to move and run the containerized application anywhere.

+Using the **Docker CLI**, you can **create**, **start**, **stop**, and **manage containers** with commands like `docker run`, `docker ps` to list running containers, `docker stop` to halt them, and `docker exec` to interact with them in real time.

+The **CLI** provides a powerful interface for developers to **build**, **control**, and **debug containers** effortlessly, allowing for streamlined development and operational workflows.
 ## Volumes
+Docker volumes are **persistent storage solutions** used to **manage** and **store** data outside the container’s filesystem, ensuring data remains intact even if the container is **deleted** or **recreated**.

+Volumes are ideal for storing **application data**, **logs**, and **configuration files** that need to persist across container restarts and updates.

+With the **Docker CLI**, you can **create** and **manage** volumes using commands like:
+* `docker volume create` to define a new volume
+* `docker volume ls` to list all volumes
+* `docker run -v` to mount a volume to a specific container.
+This approach helps maintain data integrity, simplifies backup processes, and supports data sharing between containers, making volumes a core part of stateful containerized applications.
 ## Networks
+Docker networks **enable containers to communicate with each other and with external systems**, providing the necessary connectivity for microservices architectures.

+By default, Docker offers several network types such as **bridge, host**, and **overlay**, each suited for different use cases like **isolated environments, high-performance scenarios**, or **multi-host communication**.

+Using the **Docker CLI**, you can **create**, **inspect**, and **manage networks** with commands like:
+* `docker network create` to define custom networks
+* `docker network ls` to list existing networks
+* `docker network connect` to attach a container to a network.
+This flexibility allows developers to control how containers interact, ensuring secure and efficient communication across distributed applications.
 # Developer Experience
 ## Hot Reloading
+Even though we can speed up the image building with layer caching enabled, we don’t want to have to rebuild our container image with every code change.

+Instead, we want the state of our application in the container to reflect changes immediately.
+We can achieve this through a combination of bind mounts and hot reloading utilities!
 ## Debuggers
+In order to make developing with containers competitive with developing locally, we need the ability to run and attach to debuggers inside the container.
 ## Tests
+We want to run **tests** in an environment as similar as possible to production, so it only makes sense to do so inside of our containers!

+This can include **unit tests**, **integration tests**, and **end-to-end tests**, all run within Docker containers to simulate real-world scenarios while avoiding interference from external dependencies.

+Using **Docker CLI** and tools like **Docker Compose**, you can create isolated testing environments, run tests in parallel, and spin up and tear down the necessary infrastructure automatically.
 ## Continuous Integration
+Continuous integration is the idea of executing some actions (for example **build**, **test**, **etc**…) automatically as you push code to your version control system.

+For containers, there are a number of things we may want to do:
+- Build the container images
+- Execute tests
+- Scan container images for vulnerabilities
+- Tag images with useful metadata
+- Push to a container registry
 # Deploying Containers
+Deploying containers is a crucial step in using Docker and containerization to:
+* Manage applications more efficiently,
+* Easily scale, and
+* Ensure consistent performance across environments.
+This topic will give you an overview of how to deploy Docker containers to create and run your applications.
 ## PaaS Options
+``Platform-as-a-Service`` (**PaaS**) options for deploying containers provide a simplified and managed environment where developers can **build**, **deploy**, and **scale containerized applications** without worrying about the underlying infrastructure.

+Popular **PaaS** offerings include **Google Cloud Run**, **Azure App Service**, **AWS Elastic Beanstalk**, and **Heroku**, which abstract away container orchestration complexities while offering automated scaling, easy integration with ``CI/CD`` pipelines, and **monitoring** capabilities.

+These platforms support **rapid development and deployment** by allowing teams to focus on application logic rather than **server management**, providing a seamless way to run containers in production with minimal operational overhead.
 ## Kubernetes
+Kubernetes is an **open-source container orchestration platform** designed to **automate** the **deployment**, **scaling**, and **management** of containerized applications.
+It provides a robust framework for handling complex container workloads by organizing containers into logical units called pods, managing service discovery, load balancing, and scaling through declarative configurations.
+Kubernetes enables teams to deploy containers across clusters of machines, ensuring high availability and fault tolerance through self-healing capabilities like automatic restarts, replacements, and rollback mechanisms.
+With its extensive ecosystem and flexibility, Kubernetes has become the de facto standard for running large-scale, distributed applications, simplifying operations and improving the reliability of containerized workloads.

 ## Docker Swarm